< /> < />

 Dietary fibre is a type of carbohydrate found in plant-based foods.
 Unlike fats, proteins, and carbohydrates, the body actually can’t digest fibre.

 There are 2 kinds of fibre: soluble fibres and insoluble.
 Soluble fibres hold water and help to slow digestion, helping you to feel fuller for longer.
 By keeping you satiated, fibre helps many to eat less, often leading to increased weight loss.
-That’s not all, though.
-Soluble fibre can also help lower cholesterol levels and stabilise blood sugar levels.
 It can be found in foods such as apples, carrots, beans, oats, and peas.

 Insoluble fibre is crucial to keeping you regular.
 As it doesn’t dissolve in water, it passes through the digestive system largely intact and adds bulk to the stool.
 This means it helps to keep us regular by promoting healthy bowel movements and preventing constipation.
 Good sources of insoluble fibre include wheat bran, nuts, cauliflower, brown rice, celery, and lentils.